Our use of Cookies

 Eligibility and Registration

-If there are multiple sites across E&W for one company, will they require individual PHEATS applications?
+If there are multiple sites across England and Wales for one company, will they require individual PHEATS applications?

 Yes, the Biosecurity Control Management Plan (BCMP) is specific to each individual site and therefore each site will require an individual application.